albertoar1/Paltech-Challenge/README.md

 Only library used is sys, as it is required to read inputs, however this library is included in Python installations.

-Expected range was not considered as
+Expected range was not considered as I don't know what the expected range was.

 ### Files